thedavecarroll/BluebirdPS/docs/Tweets/Publish-Tweet.md

 Withheld           :
 ```

-Publishes the provided text as a reply to the specified Tweet sfor the authenticating user.
+Publishes the provided text as a reply to the specified Tweets for the authenticating user.

 ## PARAMETERS